SEEKING THE EVERLASTING GOSPEL

 And I saw a new heaven and a new earth: for the first heaven and the first earth were passed away; and there was no more sea.

-As I explain thoroughly in my book "New Jerusalem," this scripture was fulfilled on the Day of Pentecost, where John the Revelator/Apostle was an eyewitness to that event:
+As I had explained thoroughly in my book "New Jerusalem," this scripture was fulfilled on the Day of Pentecost, where John the Revelator/Apostle was an eyewitness to that event:

 For, as I had, again, shown in my aforementioned book on "New Jerusalem," these two verses of Revelation connects with chapter 6 of that same Holy book: